| Gauntlet: Dark Legacy Online Strategy

 You have several ways of

-Quick Shot - This is the old "chup,
+dispatching monsters: Quick Shot - This is the old "chup,

 chup, chup" shot of Gauntlet fame.
 Firing the quick shot will